limamelhadjbrahim/car_data_analysis_deployed/README.md

 ## 4. Deployment of the Shiny App

-We created an app by:
+I created an app by:
  Renaming `Car_Data_Insights.R` into `app.R`
  Modifying it to directly load the dataset via: